Fireworks at 9:20 p.m.; follow us on Facebook, and Twitter for updated information that evening

 Additional Independence Day Activities

-Don't miss the Independence Day Readings of the Founding Documents of the Nation will be held at Noon in Council Chambers of City Hall (300 Park Ave.).
+Don't miss the Independence Day Readings of the Founding Documents of the Nation (time and location TBD).
 Hosted by the Village Preservation and Improvement Society (VPIS), this annual event allows us to focus on the meaning of Independence Day with a review of the issues of the times and the reading of the important documents that created the basis for our democracy and freedom.